 16. Personal information requested by third parties is also exempt under the FOI Act where release of that information would breach the Data Protection Act.
-If a request is made for a document (e.g. Governing Body minutes) which contains personal information whose release to a third party would breach the Data Protection Act, the document may be issued by blanking out the relevant personal information as set out in the redaction procedure.
+If a request is made for a document (e.g. Trust Board or local governing board minutes) which contains personal information whose release to a third party would breach the Data Protection Act, the document may be issued by blanking out the relevant personal information as set out in the redaction procedure.
 The procedure for redaction is here.